wcarvalho/google_calendar_tracking/README.md

 7. **available_time.py**
    * Calculate some information on whether you have enough time for your tasks, and by how much if so (i.e. your buffer).
+   * support for multiple calendars per task (currently a task can only be checked on one calendar)

 8. **replicate.py**
    * saves a time-span, tiles across a choice of dates, and calculates how well time goes for required tasks.
 Based on above workflow.